awsdocs/amazon-workmail-administration-guide/doc_source/email-flows.md

 # Managing Email Flows<a name="email-flows"></a>

-You can set up *email flow rules* to handle email flows based on email addresses or domains\.
-Inbound email flow rules are based on the sender's email address or domain\.
-Outbound email flow rules are based on both the sender's and recipient's email addresses or domains\.
+Set up *email flow rules* to handle email flows based on email addresses or domains\.
+Email flow rules are based on both the sender's and recipient's email addresses or domains\.

 To create an email flow rule, specify a [*rule action*](#email-flows-rule-actions) to apply to an email when a specified [*pattern*](#email-flows-patterns) is matched\.